mskf1383/pashmak/README.md

 # ...
 ```

-you have to give name of module with a `@` before that to the include operation.
+You have to give name of module with a `@` before that to the include operation.

 ### hash module
-with hash module, you can calculate hash sum of values:
+With hash module, you can calculate hash sum of values:

 ```bash
 import '@hash';